pnkmtt/Terraform_Docker_Class/README.md

 VirtualBox is an Oracle product that allows you to run virtual guests on your machine for development.
 Vagrant understands how to call VirtualBox to create an instance on a private network [NAT](https://computer.howstuffworks.com/nat.htm) on your machine so you can easily do development work.

+Docker is a container technology that enables users to deploy microservices in their enviroments.
+In this class we will use Docker as the enviroment that we target with Terraform.

+Terraform is a utility that enables the creation of infrastructure within several differnt providers.
+In this class we will use Terraform to create docker containers.

 ## Installing the Windows development Environment

-To install our environment we should follow the below sections in order:
+To install our windows working environment we should follow the below sections in order:

 1. Installing Vagrant
 1. Installing Git